Senior drivers will represent 25% of the market by 2025. This means that we must start seriously considering their needs when designing cars.

 - Complicated conversations families must sometimes have, among other relevant topics

-Coughlin and Boutet will discuss how all these issues are embodied in today’s automotive landscape as well as EPAM Continuum’s Silverkey project.
+Coughlin, Boutet, and Buss discuss how all these issues are embodied in today’s automotive landscape as well as EPAM Continuum’s Silverkey project.
 Silverkey explores the ecosystem that connects the in-car experience to outside services that enable senior drivers to get behind the wheel with confidence.

 Watch this great conversation here.